Friday, June 6, 2008

 These were all huge no-nos in the dog training world at the time.
 But doing each of these things helped me take charge of Freddie’s emotional energy.
 That was the whole point.

 Here’s how and why it worked: when Freddie saw a squirrel he became filled with an emotional charge.
-He was so charged up in fact that nothing could get his attention away from his intended prey, not even a juicy piece of chicken sitting on his damn tongue!
+He was so charged up in fact that nothing could get his attention away from his intended prey, not even a juicy piece of chicken sitting on his tongue!
 By immersing (or pretending to immerse) myself in the same emotions that he was feeling, I created a dynamic, magnetic charge between us.
 Then, by getting him to jump up on me and play tug-of-war, I decreased his resistance to my position as a vertical being and gave him the satisfaction of crunching something with his teeth.

-Okay, so here’s the thing, though: if you don’t have “willing” squirrels as your guinea pigs in your process of teaching the dog to re-direct her energy into something safe to bite, and especially if your dog is more apt to go after children or skateboarders or other dogs, you have got, got, got to be able to get her addicted to tug before you put her in a situation where she’s going to come up against her biggest bite-temptation.
-Squirrels are wily and can run up trees in a heartbeat.
+Here’s the thing: if you don’t have “willing” squirrels as your guinea pigs when teaching your dog to re-direct her energy into something safe to bite, and especially if your dog is more apt to go after children or skateboarders or other dogs, you have got, got, got to be able to get her addicted to tug before you put her in a situation where she’s going to come up against her biggest bite-temptation.
+Squirrels are wily and can run up trees.
 They’re safe (more or less).
 Kids and skateboarders and other dogs don’t have as easy a time escaping those teeth.
-So work on taking charge of the charge first, then work on redirecting your dog’s energy into a game of tug, or just on heeling, or jumping up.
-The more you can do that, the less tempting these other things will be.
+So work on the pushing exercise first, then work on redirecting your dog’s energy into a game of tug, or just on heeling, or jumping up on command.

-16 comments:
+24 comments:

 Ben said...